CrystalFerrai/SoulmaskDataMiner/readme.md

 This will also print a list of the names of all available miners.

 Soulmask encrypts its pak file, so you will need to obtain the proper AES key and supply it to the program via the `key` parameter.
 How you obtain the key is your business.
 Do not contact me asking for the key.
 I will not give it to you.

+Some miners require class metadata from the game.
+The program [Dumper-7](https://github.com/Encryqed/Dumper-7) can be used to generate this data.
+It will output a file called `Dumpspace/ClassesInfo.json` which should be passed to SoulmaskDataMiner via the `-classes` parameter.
+The readme for Dumper-7 explains how to use it.
+It requires a separate DLL injector which is not provided.
+You can use any DLL injector you like, such as [DllInjector](https://github.com/CrystalFerrai/DllInjector).

 ## Releases